captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## CHERYL:
 Oh for fuck’s sake Petey
 ---
-you gotta laugh at that one.
+you gotta laugh at that.
 ---
 ## PETER:
 It’s not really.